type-theory/type-theory-study-group/README.md

 An online study group, open to all, dedicated to learning Type Theory.

-The initial plan is to read Bob Harper's, Practical Foundations of Programming Languages, 2nd Edition.
+The initial plan is to read Bob Harper's Practical Foundations of Programming Languages (2nd Edition).
 This book is only available as an [online draft](http://www.cs.cmu.edu/~rwh/plbook/2nded.pdf).

 The Type Theory Study Group has a [code of conduct](https://github.com/type-theory/type-theory-study-group-2015/blob/master/code-of-conduct.md).
 Please contact one of the organizers if anyone is not following it.
 Be good to each other and to the community!